 SecurityKISS has surprisingly brief contract pages which try to address the points you need to know, while also keeping tedious legal jargon to the absolute minimum.

 The company clearly states that it doesn't "monitor, record or store logs for any connection activity".
 It does record more session-related data than usual, though, including date, time and duration of the VPN connection, bandwidth used and the "user IP address".
 These details are apparently automatically deleted after 10 days.

 SecurityKISS doesn't keep any personal information about you other than your email address, if you've provided it.

 The company states that it won't release any details about anyone or their account unless legally required, but also points out that this has never happened before.

-While scanning the small-print we noticed a very strict clause on pornography.
-Every VPN bans child pornography, of course, but SecurityKISS says you mustn't "access or transmit pornography" of any type, ever, at all.
-Everyone has their own views on what's acceptable, but we think VPNs prohibiting perfectly legal activities is a step too far.
+While scanning the small print we noticed a very strict clause on pornography.
+Every VPN bans child pornography, of course, but SecurityKISS says you mustn't "access or transmit pornography" of any type, at all, ever.
+Everyone has their own views on what's acceptable, but we think a VPN prohibiting perfectly legal activities is a step too far.

 On the plus side, there's a welcome cancellation clause.
 If you decide to cancel your membership at any time, the company will calculate any remaining balance proportionally and refund it to your account.

 SecurityKISS can be used without registration, unusually – download, install and you're ready to go immediately.
 It seems like a convenient system, but there in one unexpected issue.

 Every Windows client is a different binary file, with its own identifier.
 That's great, as it enables connecting without having to create a username, or remember a password.
 But it's also a problem, as your antivirus will never have seen this file before, and this resulted in Windows Defender issuing a stern warning to us.
 We bypassed the alerts without issue, but be ready for this if you try the client; general 'unrecognized file' antivirus warnings are to be expected.